luciiiub/FetchPlay/README.md

 <img width="777" height="433" alt="Captura de pantalla 2025-08-06 144908" src="https://github.com/user-attachments/assets/0f75006e-0696-4cb2-92b1-96882bf48140" />

-## Challenge Overview

-Use your array and random number generation skills to program this challenge where balls are randomly falling from the sky and you have to send your dog out to catch them before they hit the ground.

-To complete this challenge, you will have to make sure:
-- Your variables are assigned properly
-- Your `if` statements are programmed correctly
-- Your collisions are being detected perfectly
-- Objects are being generated randomly

 ## Challenge Outcome

 - A random ball (of 3) is generated at a random `x` position above the screen